 To be eligible for the degree, students must earn at least a cumulative 2.0 grade point average.
 Core program courses may have prerequisite requirements.
 English and mathematics courses require qualifying assessment scores or acceptable preparatory coursework in those subjects.
 See course descriptions for details.
 If students complete the industrial technology - electronics ATS degree, they can earn electrical hours toward the Washington State Labor and Industry (07) Nonresidential Maintenance Specialty Electrical License.

-For more information about graduation rates, the median debt of students who completed the program and other important information, visit www.wvc.edu/industrial.
+For more information about graduation rates, the median debt of students who completed the program and other information, visit wwc.edu/Industrial.